-Can the minister indicate how many Inuit from across Nunavut have died as a result of COVID-19?
+Mr. Speaker, can the minister indicate how many Inuit from across Nunavut have died as a result of COVID-19?
 Can he state a number?
 Thank you, Mr. Speaker.

 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
-Thank you for your question, sir.
-Very good question. (interpretation) Mr. Speaker, I cannot accurately give a number because of the issue of some people passing away in the southern provinces, and those deaths not being counted in the Nunavut numbers.
-Thank you, Mr. Speaker.
+Thank you for your question, sir, very good question. (interpretation) Mr. Speaker, I cannot accurately give a number because of the issue of some people passing away in the southern provinces and those deaths not being counted in the Nunavut numbers, Mr. Speaker.
+Thank you.